 Sharing moments of beauty

 We know that art can provide solace, laughter, beauty, hope and moments of discovery on our best and worst days.
-With this in mind, artsandhealth.ie has initiated a #momentsofbeauty campaign on our social media channels to highlight innovative ways arts and health practitioners are adapting to the current climate, to showcase practice via our extensive online archive, and to share cultural activities that can be enjoyed online.
+With this in mind, artsandhealth.ie has initiated a #momentsofbeauty campaign on our website and social media channels to highlight innovative ways arts and health practitioners are adapting to the current climate, to showcase practice via our extensive online archive, and to share cultural activities that can be enjoyed online.

 Tag on us our social media channels and we’ll share your initiatives and moments of beauty: